Who doesn’t love a bit of country hospitality when it’s paired with a schooey and a schnitty?

 2. Jandowae Hotel Motel, Jandowae

-Before you settle into a barstool and order a schooner, it’s important to learn the lingo about Jandowae’s pub system.
+Before you settle into a barstool and order a schooner, it’s important to learn the lingo about the town’s pub system.

-Previously home to three pubs, they were nicknamed “Top Pub”, “Middle Pub” and “Bottom Pub”.
+Jandowae was previously home to three pubs, nicknamed “Top Pub”, “Middle Pub” and “Bottom Pub”.

 The Jandowae Hotel Motel (aka the “Bottom Pub”) is one of the two remaining pubs, located on the corner of Dalby and High Street – look out for the painted muralled walls and posts on the outside.

-While the pub serves up tasty counter meals and provides pub-style accommodation upstairs, it also hosts many local events like Australia Day celebrations or NRL Grand Final nights.
+While the pub serves up tasty counter meals and provides pub-style accommodation upstairs, it’s the local hotspot and is the place to be for events like Australia Day celebrations or NRL Grand Final nights.

 3. Exchange Hotel, Jandowae

 If you’ve got room for two pub stops on your visit to Jandowae, stop by the Exchange Hotel (aka the “Middle Pub”).